You are here

 - Sustainability Minor

-The 2015 iCAP, chapter 10, objective 3 is, "Add at least five new sustainability-focused courses by FY20."
+This objective is the revision of 2015 iCAP, chapter 10, objective 3 is, "Add at least five new sustainability-focused courses by FY20."
 Sustainability is relevant to all departments on campus; the learning outcomes have potential to be adapted across the array of academic programs.

 An inventory of sustainability courses and programs is available on iSEE website.
 As of FY17, there were five new sustainability-focused courses added.